humdrum-tools/humdrum-documentation/guide/ch30/index.md

 <span class="tool">assemble</span> commands.

-The <span class="tool">encode</span> command implements a full-screen interactive editor similar to the **vi** text editor.
+The <span class="tool">encode</span> command implements a full-screen interactive editor similar to the <span class="unix">vi</span> text editor.
 When invoked, the screen is divided into three display regions, including a *status window*, a *command window*, and a larger *text window*.
 The *status window* displays various items of basic information about the file being edited.
 The